Who Were the Samaritans?

 Conclusion

 The Jewish world in the first century was clearly diverse.
 A variety of Jewish groups existed in the first century, some of which are mentioned in the Besekh.
+The sons of Israel were fractured into several groups: Essenes, Galilean Jews, Hellenistic Jews, Hellenized Jews, Herodians, Judean Jews, Pharisees, Sadducees, Samaritans and Zealots.
 The diversity of these groups indicate that there was not one Judaism but many Judaisms during that time.
-The first century Jewish historian Josephus identifies the Pharisees, Saduccees, Essenes and Zealots as the four principal sects of that time (Antiquities, XVIII, 1:1-6).
-Similar to these sects the Samaritans shared the beliefs and practices of mainstream Judaism of the day and reverenced holy traditions set forth in the Torah.
-Best of all the Samaritan Jews welcomed the message of the Messiah (John 4:39-42; Acts 8:4-8, 25).

 Works Cited